karakays/oauth-2-fa/doc.md

 Every client has its own resource, scope and grant types.

-Clients are assigned resources.
-Access tokens are generated based on these resources.
-A resource cannot be accessed with an access token generated for a different resource.
+Clients are assigned to resources.
+Access tokens are generated based on these resources clients have.
+Every client can access only its own resources.
 Are resources audience?

 resource server configuration
 this endpoint can be access by clients having scopes